-Some parents, especially those with students who have weakened immune systems, may want to know which schools have the highest percent of vaccinated students.
-Schools must report immunization and exemption numbers (but not student names or birth dates) to the state health department annually.
+Some parents/ guardians/caregivers, especially those with students who have weakened immune systems, may want to know which schools have the highest immunization rates.
+Annually, schools must report immunization and exemption numbers (but not student names or birth dates) to the state health department.
 Schools do not control their specific immunization and exemption rates or establish the Vaccinated Children Standard described in §25-4-911, CRS.
 Schools must include their MMR immunization and exemption rates from the most recently completed school year in this letter.
 Schools may choose to also include immunization and exemption rates for other school-required vaccines.
 Additional immunization and exemption rates can be found at COVaxRates.org.